Probabilistic Analysis of Event-Mode Experimental Data: Abstract

 \section{Abstract}

 Neutron and x-ray scattering experiments traditionally rely upon histogrammed data sets, which are analysed using least-squares curve fitting of multiple probability distribution components to quantify separately the various scientific contributions of interest.
 The main advantage to these methods is the relative ease of deployment due to their intuitive nature.
 Despite great popularity, these methods have known drawbacks, which can cause systematic errors and biases in some common scenarios in this field.
 Improvements over the base methods include dynamic optimisation of histogram bin width and the application of modern numerical optimisation methods that have greater stability, but, whilst reduced, the systematic effects carried by this stack nonetheless remain.
 In this study, we demonstrate analysis of neutron scattering event data using neither any numerical integration or histogramming steps, nor least squares fitting.
-The benefits of the new methodology are revealed: more accurate parameter values, orders of magnitude greater efficiency (i.e. fewer data points required for the same parameter accuracy) and a reduced impact of inherent systematic error.
+Instead, a numerical Bayesian workflow is applied to each neutron event as it arrives in a data stream.
+The main benefits of the new methodology are greater efficiency (i.e. fewer data points required for the same parameter accuracy) and a reduced impact of inherent systematic error in some cases, such as long-tailed distributions.
 The main drawbacks are a less intuitive analysis method and an increase in computation time.